tripxperience/TripXperience/README.md

 * Register
     * User can register
 * Stream
-    * User can view other user's trips
+    * User can view other user's trips (Optional)
-    * Get suggesting places to visit during the trip
+    * Get suggesting places to visit during the trip (Optional)
 * Detail
     * User can view journal for trip
 * Creation